Animal Tissues Class 9

 • Animal Tissues

-Animal tissues are groups of specialized cells that work together to perform specific functions within an organism's body.
+Animal tissues are groups of specialised cells that work together to perform specific functions within an organism's body.
 These tissues are the building blocks of organs, and organs in turn work together to form complex systems that allow an organism to carry out various functions necessary for survival.
-Animal tissues vary in their structure, function, and origin, and they are categorized into four main types: epithelial, connective, muscle, and nervous tissues.
+Animal tissues vary in their structure, function, and origin, and they are categorised into four main types: epithelial, connective, muscle, and nervous tissues.

 Classification of Animal Tissues